tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 Engage students by highlighting that this technology is disruption on finance and banking by offering Robotic Advisors or Robo Advisors, as an additional communication channel for customers.

-Highlight the following about chatbots in finance an banking:
+Highlight the following about chatbots in finance and banking:

 * According to Juniper Research, banks will save about 8 billion USD annually by 2020 thanks to chatbot use.